 “Hopefully, with declining cases of Omicron and its severity decreasing, especially for those who are vaccinated, the chances of upper respiratory symptoms being from allergies vs. Covid will be higher in the coming months.
 It is possible that with a surge in cases of the BA.2 variant, people may confuse allergy symptoms and Covid, so it’s best to get tested to differentiate,” continued Dr. Goldsobel.

 Here are a few tips to help you manage spring allergies:

 - Know your pollen – tree pollen at level 90 and above is high, while 1-14 is considered low.
 Plan your day by learning more about allergen and pollen counts in your area from this map by the American Academy of Allergy Asthma and Immunology’s (AAAAI) National Allergy Bureau (NAB).

 - Plan your outdoor workout times according to when pollen counts are lowest.
 Generally, pollen counts tend to be highest in the morning, from 5 am to 10 am so it may be a good idea to stay indoors during this time and walk the dog or go for a run later in the day.

 - Clean the air filters in your home often, and keep vents and surfaces clean to reduce dust buildup.
 Vacuum twice a week and be sure to wear a mask as vacuuming can kick up pollen, mold, and dust from your carpet.

-- Consider alternative non-invasive treatments like ClearUP® Sinus Pain Relief – a 100% drug-free therapy device that is FDA-cleared and has no chemical side effects.
-It is the only and first of a kind FDA-cleared bioelectronic device that targets sinus pain and congestion.
+- Consider alternative non-invasive treatments like ClearUP® Sinus Pain Relief – a 100% drug-free therapy device that is FDA-approved and has no chemical side effects.
+It is the only and first of a kind FDA-approved bioelectronic device that targets sinus pain and congestion.